-Time change from Standard time (Winter time) to Summer time Time change from Summer time to Standard time (Winter time)
+Standard → DST: Time change from Standard time (Winter time) to Summer time DST → Standard: Time change from Summer time to Standard time (Winter time)

-Switch over on the penultimate Sunday in March at 02.00 hours local time.
+2nd last Sun.
+Mar.
+(02:00) Switch over on the penultimate Sunday in March at 02:00 hours local time.

-The Time Zone Table is usually updated as needed.
-The current table is available for download under the following address: www.mobatime.com \rightarrow Customer Area \rightarrow Customer Support \rightarrow Support Resources \rightarrow Time Zone Table.
+Important: The Time Zone Table is usually updated as needed.
+The current table is available for download under the following address: www.mobatime.com → Customer Area → Customer Support → Support Resources → Time Zone Table.
 In case your device is equipped with a newer version than shown in this manual, the current time zone settings should be checked.